blog posts

 Example 2: The continue statement in Java

-The following program calculates the sum of a maximum of 5 positive numbers entered by the user.
+The following program calculates the sum of a maximum of 5 positive numbers that the user enters.
 If the user enters a negative or zero number, it will be skipped.

 The Scanner object is used to get input from the user.